 When it comes to doing exercise, we’re advised to do 150 minutes a week to stay healthy, give or take.
-The problem is that we all find it difficult to find the time in a day to do it.
-Harder still, is finding something you enjoy doing.
+We all find it difficult to find the time in a day to do it.
+Harder still is finding something you enjoy doing.
 What if we told you that you could just tweak what you’re already doing?
 Housework is generally hard work and requires a lot of energy as it is.
 Why not turn that housework into exercise?

 Want to move fast?
 Jump to the right section below.